 to be reviewed and assigned then moved to the IT-In Progress as they are

 worked on.
-The requester can be a follower so they always know where things stand.
+The requester can be a collaborator so they always know where things stand.
 Requests would be emailed to the Project Address of IT-Submissions.
 Once Assigned most likely I would delete out of the IT-Submissions Project by removing the project which would have both IT-Submissions and IT-In Progress as a project.

 Both projects would be separated in sections of disciplines just like IT